wp-plugins/really-simple-twitter-feed-widget/readme.txt

 You can use the same Authorization strings for several widgets and multiple website.
 Just remember to store them in a safe place!

-You also need to enable the CURL and OPENSSL extensions in your PHP environment.
+You also need PHP >= 5.3 along with CURL and OPENSSL extensions enabled in your PHP environment.

+If your PHP version is lower than 5.3, download and install the previous [2.3 plugin release](http://downloads.wordpress.org/plugin/really-simple-twitter-feed-widget.2.3.zip "2.3 plugin release").

 = Reference =